Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Result Analysis

 Figure~\ref{fig:overall_scores} aggregates each system’s score from four expert roles—Common User, Domain Expert, Linguist and HCI Expert—and reports the mean across agents.
 CHATCRS leads by a large margin in every role, earning above‑80 marks from the Linguist and Common User and above‑70 from the HCI Expert.
 BARCOR places second overall, buoyed by relatively high Common User and Domain Expert ratings, but falls short under the HCI Expert’s criteria due to its lower Explainability and Proactiveness.
 UniCRS ranks third; it benefits from stronger Domain Expert scores in Semantic Relevance but suffers under HCI scrutiny.
 KBRD comes last, driven down by very low HCI Expert ratings—reflecting its persistent shortfalls in Proactiveness and Explainability—even though it scores respectably on Novelty.
 The agent‑average bars illustrate that systems must perform well across diverse stakeholder perspectives to achieve high overall standing.

-In summary, these analyses addressed \textbf{RQ4}, confirming that, \textbf{\emph{CHATCRS outperforms alternative approaches on both fine‑grained factors, and in a holistic multi‑agent evaluation, while the relative placements of BACOR, KBRD and UniCRS reveal distinct trade‑offs between language quality, factual grounding, novelty and explainability.}} These findings demonstrate the practical utility of CoRE in identifying trade-offs between dialogue effectiveness and recommendation diversity.
+In summary, these analyses addressed \textbf{RQ4}, confirming that, \textbf{\emph{CHATCRS outperforms alternative CRSs on both fine‑grained factors, and in a holistic multi‑agent evaluation, while the relative placements of BACOR, KBRD and UniCRS reveal distinct trade‑offs between language quality, factual grounding, interaction proactiveness and explainability of recommendation.}} These findings demonstrate the practical utility of CoRE in identifying trade-offs between dialogue effectiveness and recommendation diversity.
 They also provide guidance for system development and refinement by highlighting specific factors where current models underperform.